BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_05.md

 **Elder Yagami.
 Field: No Field**
 - Spheal, Lv.
 32, Serious Nature, IVs: 10

 North of here, you'll see a guy selling a single *Link Stone* for $10000.
-What this does is essentially work as an evolution stone for Pokemon that need to be traded otherwise.
-To evolve Pokemon that normally trade while holding items, you can give them their item and use the Link Stone on them.
-This one is pricey, but if you have a Pokemon like Graveler you're trying to evolve, it's worth picking up.
+What this does is essentially work as an evolution stone for Pokémon that need to be traded otherwise.
+To evolve Pokémon that normally trade while holding items, you can give them their item and use the Link Stone on them.
+This one is pricey, but if you have a Pokémon like Graveler you're trying to evolve, it's worth picking up.

 ## Defeating the Rival Gang